jonwhittlestone/farmbox/README.md

-[x] Refactor for amalgamated cell 'Collect from Denbies Shop' etc [x] Updated order sheet product name fixtures 17/05/19 with codes [x] Date input parsing/validation 'Fri 22 May' not '22/05/2020' [ ] Fetching file from dropbox needs to be done in bulk not one at a time [ ] Sheet Input Validation
+[x] Refactor for amalgamated cell 'Collect from Denbies Shop' etc [x] Updated order sheet product name fixtures 17/05/19 with codes [x] Date input parsing/validation 'Fri 22 May' not '22/05/2020' [x] Fetching file from dropbox needs to be done in bulk not one at a time [ ] Sheet Input Validation
-        - C1 Cell must contain value 'First Name'
         - Don't allow parsed sheet to not have any products
         - fulfillment target date validation if in past